 - Rehabilitation counseling—Professionals in this field assist people who have disabilities with adjusting to their limitations, living as independently as possible, or managing the social and vocational effects of their conditions.

 - Behavioral or substance addiction counseling—Helping people identify, understand, and recover from harmful dependencies on alcohol, drugs, or obsessive behaviors like sex, gambling, or eating is the focus of this field.

-- School or career counseling—This area involves providing guidance to students that helps them develop socially and academically (at any education level) or assisting career-seekers with identifying their interests and abilities and choosing appropriate career and educational paths.
+- School or career counseling—This area involves providing guidance to students that helps them develop socially and academically at any education level or assisting career-seekers with identifying their interests and abilities (perhaps using a career test for adults) and choosing appropriate career and educational paths.

 - Social work—In this field, professionals respond to social crisis situations involving things like child, elder, or spousal abuse and help those affected get the support they need to overcome or cope with the mental, emotional, and physical consequences of their actions or those of others.

 - Human services assistance—In this broad area, people work as assistants under the supervision of counselors, psychologists, social workers, or other professionals with more experience or advanced degrees.
 They do things like helping disadvantaged people find and access community services, monitoring clients being helped, coordinating daily activities, and assisting with basic case management tasks.
 Depending where they work, they might help youth, families, military veterans, senior citizens, disabled people, addicts, homeless people, recent immigrants, people with mental health disorders, or even current or former prisoners.